jordybronowicki37/befit-bot/docs/how-to-run-on-raspberrypi-using-docker.md

     ```
     sudo docker run hello-world
     ```
-14. Create a new directory for your code projects.
-For example on the path `home/pi/Code`.
+14. Create a new file for you environment variables.
     ```
-    mkdir Code
+    touch .env.local
     ```
-15. Add a file for the environment variables.
-On the path `befit/backend` create a file with the name `.env.local`, inside op the file add the variables seen below and specify the values.
+15. Open the file in a text editor of your choosing.
+Like for example `vi`.
     ```
-    SPRING_PROFILES_ACTIVE=dev
+    vi .env.local
+    ```
+16. Enter insert mode in `vi` by pressing the `i` key.
+17. Inside the file add the variables seen below and specify the values.
+    ```
+    SPRING_PROFILES_ACTIVE=prod
     SPRING_DATASOURCE_URL=jdbc:postgresql://postgres:5432/befit
     SPRING_DATASOURCE_USERNAME=<DATABASE-USERNAME>
     SPRING_DATASOURCE_PASSWORD=<DATABASE-PASSWORD>